 Subclinical

-« Back to Glossary IndexSubclinical, also known as subthreshold, subsyndromal, or minor, are psychological symptoms that are present and potentially distressing but don’t meet the full diagnostic criteria for a specific mental disorder as defined by DSM-5.
-While not severe enough to warrant a formal diagnosis, subclinical conditions are clinically relevant because they often cause functional impairment and reduce quality of life.
-Subclinical conditions often act as a prodromal (early) stage of illness.
+« Back to Glossary IndexSubclinical, also known as or minor: Subclinical describes symptoms that are noticeable but haven’t yet escalated to meet the full criteria for a formal diagnosis, specifically referring to a pre–disease or at-risk state.
+On the bipolar spectrum, subclinical features are common in the prodromal phase — the period leading up to a first major episode.
+A teenager might show subclinical mood lability (extreme irritability or intense emotional reactivity) that serves as an early warning sign before a formal bipolar diagnosis is eventually made.
+Subclinical conditions are clinically relevant because they often cause functional impairment, reduce quality of life, and indicate a high risk for developing full-blown disorders.
 Ignoring them can lead to worsening symptoms, as they are associated with high use of available services and mortality rates comparable to full-blown disorders.
-In research, subclinical entails:
+Also see Subthreshold or Subsyndromal.
+In research, subclinical means:

 - Predictive validity of subthreshold conditions, particularly depression, becoming future mental disorders.